wwxx/game_server/README.md

 Erlang Game Server
 ==============

-To compile this server you need rebar in your PATH.

-Type the following command:
+### Requirements
+1. Erlang R16B03
+2. Ruby   1.9.3
+3. Rails  3.2.9

+At this project's root dir type the following command to setup:

 ```
-$ ./install
+$ ./cmd_install
 ```

-You can then start the Erlang node with the following command:
+And then you can start the Game Server with the following command:

 ```
-./start
+./cmd_start
 ```

 ## License